Do you think that you have to be born a great leader? Think again.

 21. Lean In: Women, Work, and the Will to Lead by Sheryl Sandberg

 Drawing on personal experience in the business world, Sandberg inspires women to focus on what changes could improve their leadership.
-This book is a great tool in helping you develop the confidence and empowerment to be proactive in business.
+This book is a great tool for helping you develop the confidence and empowerment to be proactive in business.

 22. In the Company of Women: Inspiration and Advice From Over 100 Makers, Artists, and Entrepreneurs by Grace Bonney